Ameesha Patel: Struggle phase (2003–2006)

 During 2003 to 2006, Patel's acting career entered a slump.
-After the relative success of Humraaz, her string of unsuccessful films followed, and would continue until 2006.
-In 2003, her only releases were Tamil language film Pudhiya Geethai and the Hindi film Deepak Bahry's Parwana.
-Pudhiya Geethai was the first and only Tamil film that she ever acted in.
+After the success of Humraaz, her string of unsuccessful films followed, and continued until 2006.
+In 2003, her only releases were the Tamil language film Pudhiya Geethai and the Hindi film Deepak Bahry's Parwana.
+Pudhiya Geethai was the first and only Tamil film that she ever starred in.
 Her releases in 2004, Vimal Kumar's comedy Suno Sasurjee, a delayed production since 2000, and her second Telugu language film Naani, followed.
-That year she also appeared in the music videos for O Meri Jaan and Hai Kasam Tu Na Ja by Adnan Sami.
+The same year, she also appeared in the music videos for "O Meri Jaan" and "Hai Kasam Tu Na Ja" by Adnan Sami.

 In 2005, she starred in Satish Kaushik's thriller Vaada, playing Arjun Rampal's unfaithful wife who is followed by her obsessive ex-lover.
 In her next release, Elaan, she played a TV reporter.
-She later appeared in Ketan Mehta's historical drama Mangal Pandey: The Rising where she played the role of the soft-spoken Jwala, a Bengali widow who gets rescued from committing Sati by a British commanding officer.
-Patel was cast as a replacement for Aishwarya Rai under the recommendation of Aamir Khan, who was impressed by her IQ level when he saw her on BBC under the segment of Question Time India in 2003.
-The film, which saw her in a deglamorized role for the first time, emerged an average earner at the box office.
+She later appeared in Ketan Mehta's historical drama Mangal Pandey: The Rising alongside Aamir Khan, where she played the role of the soft-spoken Jwala, a Bengali widow who gets rescued from committing Sati by a British commanding officer.
+Patel was cast as a replacement for Aishwarya Rai under the recommendation of Khan, who was impressed by her IQ level when he saw her on BBC under the segment of Question Time India in 2003.
+The film, which saw her in a deglamorized role for the first time, emerged as an average grosser at the box office.
 Her other releases that year include Zameer: The Fire Within, a delayed production since 2001, and the Telugu film Narasimhudu, both which failed at the box office.